probably-not/artifix/README.md

 Next, the [`dependabot.yml`](.github/dependabot.yml) file.
 I typically use Dependabot to keep my dependencies up to date.
 Here, the Dependabot configuration is set specifically to keep the GitHub actions and the Terraform details up to date, with me as the reviewer.
 You can keep this file, you can also remove it if you want to manage dependency updates with a different tool.
 If you do keep it, just make sure that again - you are marked as the reviewer and not me.

+In addition to replacing references to me, feel free to delete the two examples that are in the [`packages`](./packages/) directory.
+They are simply there for me to test how things are working... you probably don't need them for yourself.

 ### Configuring the Repository

 Once you've made sure that your AWS Account is prepared, and that you've finished replacing references to me from within the repository, you can now configure the repository with the final details before letting the CI/CD take over.

+In the [`vars.tfvars`](./vars.tfvars) file, you'll find multiple variables that you can configure to your liking.
+Descriptions of these variables can be found in the [`terraform/variables.tf`](./terraform/variables.tf) file.
+There's not a lot!
+This template makes a few assumptions about your current infrastructure - for example, it's not going to create a Route53 Hosted Zone for you, it assumes that is already created - but there's really not too much to create, so the variables is a very small list.

 You will need to set the following GitHub Actions Secrets:
 - `HEX_REGISTRY_PRIVATE_KEY`: This needs to be the private key of your Hex Registry.
 The public key can be distributed to whomever is using your registry, but this private key must be kept secret.